-Outdoor Ice-Skating Rinks in New York City Including a Brand-new Bronx Rink
+Outdoor Ice-Skating Rinks in NYC Including Four Brand-new Rinks

 Ice Rink at Rockefeller Center – Midtown East

 Hours vary.
 Visit the website for a complete schedule.

 Prices vary.
 Again, visit the website for up-to-date info.